 Sreedharan, C., 2009.
 Reporting Kashmir: an analysis of the conflict coverage in Indian and Pakistani newspapers.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: